-The Gore Mutual Insurance Company is proud to once again sponsor the Ontario School Curling Championships, the finals being held at the Chatham Granite Club in Chatham, Ontario on February 13-15, 2020.
-This championship, with its inception in 1948, is the oldest competed for trophy in high school athletics in Ontario and the Gore Mutual Insurance Company has been a sponsor since its inception.
+The 72nd edition of the Ontario School Curling Championships will held at the Chatham Granite Club in Chatham, Ontario on February 13-15, 2020.
+This championship, with its inception in 1948, is the oldest competed for trophy in high school athletics in Ontario.
 Eight Boys and Eight Girls high school teams from across Ontario compete at the Provincials for the coveted Schoolboys Trophy and Schoolgirls Bowl.

 The qualification process begins with the Zone Qualifiers (a double knock-out event) in December/January -- to determine which zone/division your school falls under, please visit the 'To Participate' menu item.
 The A-side and B-side winners in each of the Zone Qualifiers advance to the Regional Playdowns (Feb.
 1-2, 2020) -- it is from here (another double knock-out event) that the teams competing at the Provincial Championships are selected.
 The registration fee covers all levels of competition.
 For those teams qualifying for the Provincials, accomodations are provided by the host committee.